kemenril/i2c-lcd/README.md

 You need the following things on your system:
    * *Python 3*, or so
    * *I2C_LCD_driver*, which I got from [here](https://gist.github.com/DenisFromHR/cc863375a6e19dce359d) ([direct raw link](https://gist.githubusercontent.com/DenisFromHR/cc863375a6e19dce359d/raw/36b82e787450d127f5019a40e0a55b08bd43435a/RPi_I2C_driver.py))
    On my system, this driver is installed in **/usr/local/lib/lcd**, but you can put it elsewhere and change the line in the configuration that locates it.
-If it's in sys.path, just comment that line out in the configuration and it will be fine.
+If it's in *sys.path*, just comment that line out in the configuration and it will be fine.
    * The contents of this repository.

 Once you have that, do the following: